mariushop/prototyping-with-meteor/Session3_outcomes.md

 "Your boss wants a demo.
 Work on an chat app beginning from scratch."

 We had an open-session demo where we got the chance to see every app.
 Results were impressive: everybody got user signup/login/logout, messages saving and displaying.
-In the process, Georgiana discovered Meteor complains if you manually define a `users` collection, George installed a package that allowed displaying timestamps in a cool way and Zoltan incorporated `bootstrap`.
+In the process, Georgiana discovered that Meteor complains if you manually define a `users` collection, George installed a package that allowed displaying timestamps in a cool way and Zoltan incorporated `bootstrap`.

 We debriefed:
    - how did you begin working?